zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-n-phase-upgrades.md

 }
 ```

-Once the customer has successfully configured the application health extension and custom metrics on each virtual machine, when a rolling upgrade is initiated, the virtual machines are placed into their designated phases and each phase inherits the rolling upgrade policy associated with the scale set.
-This rolling upgrade policy determines batch size, max healthy %, MaxSurge, etc.
+Once you have successfully configured the application health extension and custom metrics on each virtual machine, when a rolling upgrade is initiated, the virtual machines are placed into their designated phases and each phase inherits the rolling upgrade policy associated with the scale set.
+For more information on the rolling upgrade policy, see [configuring the rolling upgrade policy](virtual-machine-scale-sets-configure-upgrades.md) for Virtual Machine Scale Sets.

 ## Next steps